ianrastall/text-utils/books/ada/book-ada-02.md

 reliable, safe software.
 By mastering Ada's type system today, you're investing in skills that will be increasingly valuable in tomorrow's technology landscape.

-"Ada's type system is not just about preventing errors—it's about building trust in software.
-When you know your code is type-safe, you can focus on solving real problems rather than chasing bugs."
-— Senior Software Engineer, NASA Jet Propulsion Laboratory